MarcL/marclittlemore.com/pages/now.md

 ## Current Focus

-* **Still Recovering from major surgery** - My pins have been taken out of my toes now but I'll have a few weeks of getting back to walking again.
+* Getting ready for Christmas with the family.
 * Technical writing on this site.
+* Fixing a broken mac-mini.

+## Up Next
+* Planning my Code Club course to help year 5 and 6 children to learn computer programming.
+* Planning a course to help people to learn something computer related.
+I'm not sure what area to concentrate my efforts on so this month will be working that out.

+## Always doing

 * Bringing up, and playing with, my two amazing children and helping them to grow up to be inspired human beings.

-## Up Next
-* Fixing some broken computers.
-* Building a course to help people to learn something computer related.
-I'm not quite sure what area to concentrate my efforts on so this month will be working that out.
 * Helping my wife [Clare](http://www.clarelittlemore.com) to realise her dreams of becoming a full-time writer and online teacher.
 * Continuing to recover from a major illness and write about it to help others.
 You can read about it on Clare's new blog [Out Of The Woods](http://outofthewoodsblog.com).

-**Last updated:** 4th November, 2016
+**Last updated:** 5th December, 2016